 Costco Kirkland Brand Hearing Aids: An Overview

-Costco offers a selection of different brands of hearing aids, but their store brand is Kirkland.
-These hearing aids come in just one model version.
-Here is a breakdown of the important details about Costco’s newest model, the Kirkland 10.0 hearing aids.
+Costco offers a selection of different brands of hearing aids.
+Here is a breakdown of the important details about Costco’s hearing aid models:

 - Serves mild to moderate hearing loss